groupsky/lips/lip-valexiev-lip-guidelines.md

 # 2. Motivation

-The purpose is to have a transparant and efficient mechanism for the lab to evolve and accomodate wider community of people gathering as many great ideas as possible.
+The purpose is to have a transparent and efficient mechanism for the lab to evolve and accommodate wider community of people gathering as many great ideas as possible.

 # 3. Specification